In the Penken

 Where to stay in Mayrhofen

-Mayrhofen is a popular tourist destination, which means that the infrastructure of the resort can accommodate a large number of vacationers.
-Accommodation in Mayrhofen can be found in hotels of various star ratings, apartments (studio rooms, apartments or houses), guest houses, bed and breakfast hotels, farmhouses, holiday homes, etc. The price policy for housing in Mayrhofen is average for ski resorts in Austria, that is, you can find both budget options and exclusive ones here.
-Please note that the ideal option in terms of price / quality ratio can be found only if you book accommodation in advance (ideally several months before the intended trip).
+Mayrhofen is a popular tourist destination, which means that the resort’s infrastructure can accommodate a large number of vacationers.
+You can stay in Mayrhofen in hotels of various star categories, apartments (studio rooms, flats or houses), guest houses, bed and breakfast hotels, farmhouses, holiday homes, etc. The price policy for accommodation in Mayrhofen is average for Austrian ski resorts, meaning you can find both budget options and exclusive ones.
+Please note that the ideal price/quality ratio can only be found if you book accommodation in advance (ideally a few months before your intended trip).

 Hotels in Mayrhofen

-Hotels in Mayrhofen have different star categories, from modest options with no stars to luxury ones with a full range of additional options.
-Regardless of the stars, Mayrhofen hotels are two-story houses, made in typical Tyrolean style, and look like respectable country houses.
-There are no skyscrapers with a million rooms on one floor in Mayrhofen.
+Hotels in Mayrhofen have different star ratings, from modest options without stars to luxurious ones with a full range of additional options.
+Regardless of the star rating, Mayrhofen hotels are two-story houses, made in a typical Tyrolean style, and look like respectable country houses.
+There are no high-rise buildings with a million rooms on one floor in Mayrhofen.

-As additional services, a number of local hotels offer spa and wellness centers on their territory with a swimming pool and sauna, free parking for those traveling by car, terraces for relaxation, children’s playgrounds or rooms, restaurants, rental and storage of ski equipment, sales of skis subscriptions, etc. The vast majority of local hotels offer breakfast included in the price of accommodation, some offer half-board.
+As additional services, a number of local hotels offer spa and wellness centers on their territory with a swimming pool and sauna, free parking for those traveling by car, terraces for relaxation, children’s playgrounds or rooms, restaurants, ski equipment rental and storage, ski pass sales, etc. The vast majority of local hotels offer breakfast included in the price of accommodation, some offer half board.

-In addition to Mayrhofen, you can also find accommodation in nearby towns, such as Tux (10 km), Zell am Ziller (7.5 km), Ramsau (4 km), Finkenberg (4 km), Hippach (4 km), Schwendau (4 km), but then it is necessary to think of ways to get from these resorts to Mayrhofen for skiing.
-You can find all accommodation options in Mayrhofen and neighboring towns on special sites Booking , Hotellook and others, which compare all existing offers for specific dates.
+In addition to Mayrhofen, you can also find accommodation in neighboring towns, such as Tux (10 km), Zell am Ziller (7.5 km), Ramsau (4 km), Finkenberg (4 km), Hippach (4 km), Schwendau (4 km), but then you need to think about ways to get from these resorts to Mayrhofen for skiing.
+You can find all accommodation options in Mayrhofen and neighboring towns on special sites Booking, Hotellook and others, which compare all existing offers for specific dates.

 Apartments in Mayrhofen

-Apartments in Mayrhofen are no less popular accommodation options than hotels.
+Apartments in Mayrhofen are no less popular accommodation option than hotels.
 You can even say that Mayrhofen is famous for its large selection of apartments for rent.
-You can stay both in apart-hotels and in separate apartments.
-Apart-hotels, as a rule, offer studio rooms or rooms with separate bedrooms and equipped kitchens (there are both appliances and household items).
+You can stay in both apart-hotels and separate apartments.
+Apart-hotels usually offer studio rooms or rooms with separate bedrooms and an equipped kitchen (there are both appliances and household items).

-Detached apartments are, as a rule, whole houses, one or two stories.
-The second accommodation option is more suitable for families with children or large companies.
-In both the first and second cases, breakfast or any other food is not provided.
-You can eat in public catering establishments, of which there are many in Mayrhofen, or cook yourself in the fully equipped kitchen.
+Separate apartments are usually entire houses, one or two-story.
+The second accommodation option is more suitable for families with children or large groups.
+In both cases, breakfast or any other food is not provided.
+You can eat either in public catering establishments, of which there are many in Mayrhofen, or cook yourself in a kitchen equipped with everything you need.

 Mayrhofen